 Before we answer that question, I would like to mention something else.
 Namely, the traditional Phoenician ceramics look exactly like the traditional ceramics of the Balkans.

 When I first noticed this fact I believed that the influence came from the ancient Illyrian and Thracian trade routes with Phoenicia.
-However, the first ceramics in Balkans appears precisely with the waves of the Middle Eastern immigrants.
+However, the first ceramics in Balkans appears precisely with the waves of Middle Eastern immigrants.
 Therefore the connections could be much older.
 Here are some examples of the similarities:

 But back to Tanit.
 Luckily for us, the Phoenicians are not in such a remote past as the people from Lepenski Vir.
 We do have an idea of what this goddess represented.
-Tanit was a goddess of fertility, war, and heavens.
+Tanit was a goddess of fertility, war, and the heavens.
 Before wiping off the Phoenician culture, the ancient Romans equated her with Juno Caelestis.

 The trapezoid shape